Vishothrvscasmca23/randomBall/README.md

 STEPS TO RUN THE PROJECT

-Open the github link to run the simulation ball movement program
+Open the github link to run the random ball movement program

 FUTURE IMPROVEMENTS